Wrong reason code? Missing evidence?

 Charged more than once for same transaction

 Straightforward — requires two matching charges on statement.
-Banks resolve these quickly.
+Banks typically resolve these quickly.

 Services not rendered